dcheley/tech_test/Readme.md

 After completing the above instructions, a .csv file named either `spread_to_benchmark_output.csv` OR `spread_to_curve_output.csv` will be generated within the root directory.
 Delete/move the output file to generate a new output using a different input.

 ## Technical Choices
 I chose to use ruby as the scripting language mainly because the role I'm applying for is ruby focused.
 I chose to use the interpolate gem due to time constraints planning out the logic.
+The csv gem was appropriate for reading and writing csv files via ruby objects.

 If I was able to complete the solutions faster, I would have used rspec to write automated test scripts.